KSP-KOS/KOS/doc/source/structures/vessels/engine.rst

     :access: Get only
     :type: :struct:`String`

     Name of the current mode.
-Only assessible for multi-mode engines.
+Only accessible for multi-mode engines.

 .. method:: Engine:TOGGLEMODE

     Call to switch to another mode.
-Only assessible for multi-mode engines.
+Only accessible for multi-mode engines.

 .. attribute:: Engine:PRIMARYMODE

     :access: Get/Set
     :type: :struct:`Boolean`

     True for primary mode, false for secondary.
 Setting to other value equals toggling the mode.
-Only assessible for multi-mode engines.
+Only accessible for multi-mode engines.

 .. attribute:: Engine:AUTOSWITCH

     :access: Get/Set
     :type: :struct:`Boolean`

     Is automatic switching enabled?
 Can set to switch between manual and automatic switching.
-Only assessible for multi-mode engines.
+Only accessible for multi-mode engines.

 .. attribute:: Engine:HASGIMBAL